ThePieBaker90/On-The-Rim/Psycasts/Damage Paths/Mortilord/4th Level/Health Siphon.md

 - **Duration**:
 	- Instant.
 - **Effects**:
 	- You siphon the health from all creatures within a cone in front of you.
 All creatures in the cone must make a Constitution saving throw.
 On a failure, they take 3d12 necrotic damage.
 On a success, they take half damage.
-You then heal 25% of the total damage done with this psycast.
+You then heal 25% of the total damage done with this psycast (rounded up).
 - **Upcasting**:
 	- You may upcast this psycast.
 For every 27 psyfocus spent above the normal cost for this psycast, the psycast deals an additional 1d12 necrotic damage on a failed save.